douglasdeodato/lovelycss/readme_helpers/for-designers/README.md

 ## Step 3:

 ## Installing lovely-css
-Before you install lovelycss check if you have all dependencies above, once you have run:

-enter in the folder lovelycss and run that commands bellow:
+Before you install lovelycss check if you have all dependencies above, enter in the folder lovelycss and run that commands bellow:

-bower install
+** bower install **

-npm install
+** npm install **

 that is it now you have a fresh and complete web project to start from scratch